kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 directories, and updated development documentation and contribution guidelines between others.

-This turned out to be an epic effort, and we are happy on how it's turning up.
+This turned out to be an epic effort, and we are happy with how it's turning out.
 It ensures that every part of the Admission Controller, from code to releases now lives and grows together, making development smoother and future improvements easier for everyone.